Sixth Form (Years 12 and 13)

 Home > Sixth Form (Years 12 and 13)

-"Our sixth form will provide the next step for students who have already experienced all that Hartland has to offer as internal candidates and we extend a warm welcome to external candidates who wish to join us for these final years of formal school education."
+Our sixth form will provide the next step for students who have already experienced all that Hartland has to offer as internal candidates and we extend a warm welcome to external candidates who wish to join us for these final years of formal school education.

 Academics

 At Hartland International School, the Sixth Form offers a robust academic experience, combining rigorous coursework with extensive enrichment opportunities.
 Students can choose from a broad array of A level subjects including Mathematics, Physics, Chemistry, Biology, English Literature, History, Art, and various languages, ensuring a well-rounded education.
 In addition to A levels, students have the option to pursue BTEC courses that provide practical, career-focused learning.
+To know more about the subjects we offer, please check the Sixth Form Options Booklet.

 The curriculum is designed to prepare students for higher education and future careers, emphasizing independent learning, critical thinking, and research skills.
-A key component of the academic program is the Extended Project Qualification (EPQ), an independent research project that allows students to explore a topic of personal interest, further developing their research and analytical skills.
+A key component of the academic programme is the Extended Project Qualification (EPQ), an independent research project that allows students to explore a topic of personal interest, further developing their research and analytical skills.

 Hartland’s Sixth Form also includes a Life Skills Programme covering topics such as personal finance, careers guidance, and basic cooking, ensuring students are well-prepared for life beyond school.
-Regular assessments and personalized support from experienced educators help students stay on track to achieve their academic goals and gain entry to leading universities worldwide
+Regular assessments and personalized support from experienced educators help students stay on track to achieve their academic goals and gain entry to leading universities worldwide.

 ECAs